gausharma11/jenkins-test/README.md

 **Note**
 Please Evaluate the things and implement as per your need, there are few things which are limitation to me & can be enhanced in other ways.
-Like - Hardware compatibilty & Cost budget.
+Like - Hardware compatibilty , Cost budget & time frames.